nasa/ExoMiner/README.md

 - David Armstrong for insightful discussion that helped improving our work.
 - Megan Ansdell for providing information on their code and work.
+- Resources supporting this work were provided by the NASA High-End Computing (HEC) Program through the NASA Advanced
+- Supercomputing (NAS) Division at Ames Research Center

 ## Contacts
 - Hamed Valizadegan (PI, USRA contractor),  hamed.valizadegan@nasa.gov
 - Miguel Martinho (Sub-I, USRA contractor), miguel.martinho@nasa.gov